Choosing The Best Supplier Information Management Solution For Your Organization

 - Using existing P2P/S2P suites with modular Supplier Information Management solutions.

-- Using a multi-domain MDM (Master Data Management) solution
+- Using a multi-domain MDM (Supplier Master Data Management software solution)

 - Building your own system